sergeballif/sergeballif.github.io/play.md

 ## Students need to be teachers.

 I'm of the strong opinion that nobody has mastered an idea that they can't explain and communicate to others.
-It's important to give students the opportunity to take on the role of hte teacher.
-I'm a big fan of group work and interactions.
+It's important to give students the opportunity to take on the role of a teacher.
+For this reason I'm a big fan of group work and interactions.
 I want to see students discussing ideas and explaining concepts to each other.

 In this post I am sharing some ideas for more formal assignments or projects that take students and place them on the other side of the desk.
 These assignments can be used for students at all levels, though they seem particularly well suited to strong students.
-Uses include
+Possible uses include
 * projects
 * exam replacements
 * study guides